Rahul8320/Learning/LearningDocker/NodeJs-ResultManagementSystem/README.md

 ## 🎈 Usage <a name="usage"></a>

 Create a teacher user by going to register page and then login using the same user.
 Now you can add student by going "add student" link in the navbar.
-From the dashboard you can view all setudent details, search student by name , edit or delete student by going to respected links.
+From the dashboard you can view all student details, search student by name , edit or delete student by going to respected links.

 After logout, you can go student page and search student result or details by entering roll no and name of the student.